County Court bailiffs

 What are county court bailiffs?

 This fact sheet is about county court bailiffs.
 County court bailiffs can be used when you have a county court judgment that you have not paid as the court has ordered.
-In some situations, High Court Enforcement Officers may also collect unpaid county court judgments.
+In some situations, high court bailiffs may also collect unpaid county court judgments.
 However, the rules about other types of bailiffs are different and are not dealt with in this fact sheet.
 Contact us for advice.

 County court bailiffs work for HM Courts and Tribunals Service.
 They are responsible to the delivery manager of the County Court hearing centre that they work for.